Ways to Earn Extra Money to Help Pay for Your Wedding

 The site also provides dog owners with an alternative to kennels and there’s nothing like a little furry friend to relieve some wedding-related stress.
 Puppy and kitty snuggles to the rescue!
 Rover.com petsitters have used the money they’ve earned to go towards wedding and honeymoon expenses, and if you’re a pet-owner yourself you’ll definitely want to bookmark this site in case you need a petsitter yourself for your upcoming honeymoon!

-If you live in a desirable destination for tourists, you'll have no problems finding renters.
+If you live in a desirable destination for tourists, you’ll have no problems finding renters.
 Many travelers are opting to rent out furnished apartments equipped with a kitchen and all the comforts of home over a hotel!
-My family and I are actually renting a condo in Santa Monica when we go visit my sister, and it's costing way less than a hotel!
-The bonus is we can all stay together and cook meals at ‘home' so we spend less dining out.
+If you have more of an unfinished raw space, you may want to consider renting it out for events via a site like Peerspace.

 Have a car and some extra time?
 Consider signing up to be an Uber or Lyft driver!
 Ridesharing is a hot trend, especially in cities where having a car isn’t essential.
 If you’ve got reliable transportation, sign up and start driving in your free time after work or on weekends.
 When I was living in NYC, I didn’t often take cabs because they are so expensive.
 But Uber and Lyft are much more affordable, and I’ve found the drivers to be WAY nicer, too!